zahrasalarian/zahrasalarian/README.md

 - ⚡ Fun fact: ...
 -->

-- 👩‍🎓 I'm currently studing at Amirkabir University of Technology
+- 👩‍🎓 I'm a BSc CE student at Amirkabir University of Technology
 - 🌱 I’m currently learning about AI for Medicine
 - 📫 You can reach me by my gmail